plone/documentation/docs/backend/schemas.md

 With `plone.autoform` and `plone.supermodel` we can use directives to add information to the schema fields.

-### Omitting fields
+### Omit fields

 A field can be omitted entirely from all forms, or from some forms, using the `omitted` and `no_omit` directives.
-In this example, the `dummy` field is omitted from all forms, and the `edit_only` field is omitted from all forms except those that provide the IEditForm interface:
+In this example, the `dummy` field is omitted from all forms, and the `edit_only` field is omitted from all forms except those that provide the `IEditForm` interface:

 ```{code-block} python
 :emphasize-lines: 7,12,13